visiotec/vtec_ros/README.md

 ### Running from a live camera ###

 The tracker node needs a reference image.
-The images are located in the [imgs](visual_tracking/imgs) folder.
-To start using the node, you can either use the provided [ref_img.png](visual_tracking/imgs/ref_img.png) file, or use your own.
+The images are located in the [imgs](vtec_tracker/imgs) folder.
+To start using the node, you can either use the provided [ref_img.png](vtec_tracker/imgs/ref_img.png) file, or use your own.
 The location of the reference image should be set using the `reference_image_path` parameter.
 Print the reference image so you can start playing with our tracker.

 After correctly selecting the reference image and setting the bounding box parameters, open a terminal window and launch the tracker node:

 ```
-roslaunch visual_tracking tracker_live.launch
+roslaunch vtec_tracker tracker_live.launch
 ```

 ## Bugs & Feature Requests